This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Here are some actual success stories.

-Particularly effective is packaging that emphasizes how the product looks when taken home .
+A particularly effective feature ispackaging that emphasizes how the product looks when taken home .

-On the train or at the airport, people ask me, "Where did you get that beautiful packaging?"
+Or on the train or at the airport, people ask me, "Where did you buy that beautiful packaging?"

-Packaging costs are an additional investment of 30-50 yen per piece,
+Packaging costs are an additional investment of 30 to 50 yen per item,

-With a 20% increase in average customer spending and an increase in repeat customers,
+With a 20% increase in customer-only sales and increased repeat purchase rates,

-The ROI is an astonishing 2.3 months on average .
+The ROIis an astounding 2.3 months on average .

 Product selection techniques to maximize sales by analyzing customer demographics by location

-"Even though it's the same Japanese goods, sales are 10 times higher depending on the location..."
+"Even though it's the same Japanese goods, the sales volume can be 10 times greater depending on the location..."

 This is no coincidence.